 After graduation, Northwestern students can look forward to continuing contact with the University through the alumni association.
-Service to the University and to our alumni is at the heart of the alumni association chapters of the College of Chiropractic, the College of Acupuncture and Oriental Medicine, and The School of Massage Therapy.
-Each alumni chapter strives to build and foster understanding of the University and to provide and facilitate communication between alumni and their alma mater.
+Service to the University and to our alumni is at the heart of the alumni association boards of the College of Chiropractic, the Acupuncture and Oriental Medicine programs, and the Massage Therapy programs.
+Each alumni board strives to build and foster understanding of the University and to provide and facilitate communication between alumni and their alma mater.
 They also provide a forum that encourages identity and pride in the University.
 They assist in fundraising and financial support, student recruitment, scholarship support and are an excellent networking resource for career opportunities.
 Northwestern Health Sciences University is committed to providing quality programs and services to all alumni.

 Each of the alumni chapters provides networking opportunities throughout the year for students through multiple events such as brown bag lunches, panel discussions, coffee chats, ice cream socials and all-campus luncheons.
-They also encourage students to participate in their annual events: the College of Chiropractic Homecoming and Winter Gathering, the Acupuncture and Oriental Medicine Great River Symposium and the School of Massage Therapy Winter Symposium.
+They also encourage students to participate in their annual events: the College of Chiropractic Homecoming and Winter Gathering, the College of Health and Wellness Symposium.
 These events provide opportunities for students to network and socialize with future colleagues.